Is the Remington Outlaw chainsaw any good?

 |View On Home Depot|

-Remember, these are cheap homeowner chainsaws that aren’t designed to be used for all types of chainsaw work.
-They are best suited for infrequent yard work.
+The Remington Outlaw Chainsaws are cheap homeowner chainsaws that aren’t designed to be used for all types of chainsaw work.
+For example, they are best suited for infrequent yard work, rather than being used frequently for cutting large logs.

 This same saw is for sale in 2 different bar sizes: